-Date published: 30 June

-Regulatory Updates - FCA (General).

-FCA Consumer Duty - 1 Year on Webinar The FCA are live streaming an event on 31 July 2024 to mark these milestones.
-We will focus on:

-- The impact the Duty has had in its first year - Examples of good practice and areas for improvement - Our priorities for the year ahead

-Speakers will include:

-Sheldon Mills: Executive Director, Consumers and Competition, FCA

-Graeme Reynolds: Director of Competition, FCA

-Abby Thomas: Chief Executive and Chief Ombudsman, Financial Ombudsman

-Service

-The Consumer Duty sets a higher standard of consumer protection in financial services.
-It came into force on 31 July 2023 for new and existing products, and will apply to closed products and services from 31 July 2024.

-Click the Link to register for this event and log your questions.
+· · · · · · · · · · · · · · · · · · · Update Summary Action for firms FCA Consumer Duty - 1 Year on The FCA are live streaming an event on 31 July 2024 to mark these milestones.
+Action to Take: Webinar We will focus on: The Consumer Duty sets a higher standard of consumer protection in financial services.
+It came into force on 31 The impact the Duty has had in its first year July 2023 for new and existing products, and will apply to Date published: 30 June Examples of good practice and areas for improvement closed products and services from 31 July 2024.
+Our priorities for the year ahead Click the Link to register for this event and log your questions.
+Speakers will include: questions.
+Sheldon Mills: Executive Director, Consumers and Competition, FCA Graeme Reynolds: Director of Competition, FCA Abby Thomas: Chief Executive and Chief Ombudsman, Financial Ombudsman Service